 For some Idahoans, broadband connections are not feasible because their home exceeds an internet service provider's standard connection drop length from a roadway or easement that contains telecommunications infrastructure.
 The cost of extending broadband infrastructure to these locations, referred to as special construction costs, range from a few hundred to a few thousand dollars, depending on the distance and cost to connect the location.
-Due to this affordability barrier to connect to broadband networks, awardees cannot charge special construction charges for eight years after broadband service is available to a BEAD-funded location.
+Due to this affordability barrier to connect to broadband networks, awardees cannot charge special construction charges for the life of the project, as defined by NTIA, after broadband service is available to a BEAD-funded location.
 Awardees will not be permitted to charge any fees to subscribers for these line extensions, except for the regular connection fees associated with any connection made on the network.

-2.14 Use of 20 Percent of Funding (Requirement 17)
+2.14 20 Percent of Funds Usage (Requirement 17)